 Prior to the merger, American was a wholly-owned subsidiary of AMR Corporation (AMR).
 American is headquartered in Dallas-Fort Worth, Texas and operates approximately 1900 flights a day.
-American has hubs in Dallas-Fort Worth, Miami, Chicago-O'Hare, Los Angeles, and New York-JFK.
+American has hubs in Dallas-Fort Worth; Miami; Chicago-O'Hare; Los Angeles; and New York-JFK.
 Premerger US Airways was a wholly-owned subsidiary of US Airways Group with its headquarters in Tempe, Arizona.
-US Airways operates more than 1,200 flights per day and has hubs in Charlotte, Philadelphia, Phoenix, and at Washington-Reagan National.
+US Airways operates more than 1,200 flights per day and has hubs in Charlotte, North Carolina; Philadelphia, Pennsylvania; Phoenix, Arizona; and at Washington, DC's Reagan National Airport.